mitkonikov/Line-Drawing-Algorithm/README.md

 # Line-Drawing-Algorithm
-A little game for showcasing the Line Drawing Algorithm
+1. A little game for showcasing the Line Drawing Algorithm
+2. The Line Drawing Algorithm helps us to find the intercept between a line and a circle

 private IEnumerable<Point> DrawingLine(int x, int y, int x2, int y2)
         {